 '''

 void main(int c){

 int x;

 c = c ?
 1 : 8 sizeof(int);

 x = 1 << c;

 }

+'''

+'''

-shift.c:4: ... invalid shift: assert ((c >= 0) && (c < 32)); '''
+shift.c:4: ... invalid RHS operand for shift: assert 0 <= c < 32;

+'''

-Overflow in signed arithmetic
+Overflow in integer arithmetic

-When the experimental option -val-signed-overflow-alarms is activated, the value analysis emits alarms for - and reduces the sets of possible results of - signed arithmetic computations where the possibility of an overflow exists.
-No alarm is emitted for casts to/from unsigned integers, and 2's complement representation is still assumed in this case.
-Moreover, signed arithmetic operations applied to the cast to signed int of an address always cause this alarm to be emitted, since the compiler may place variables in memory at will.
+By default, the value analysis emits alarms for - and reduces the sets of possible results of - signed arithmetic computations where the possibility of an overflow exists.
+Indeed, such overflows have an undefined behavior according to paragraph 6.5.5 of the ISO/IEC 9899:1999 standard.
+If useful, it is also possible to assume that signed integers overflow according to a 2's complement representation.
+The option -no-warn-signed-overflow can be used to this end.
+A reminder message is nevertheless emitted operations that are detected as potentially overflowing.
+Regardless of the value of option -warn-signed-overflow, a warning is emitted on signed arithmetic operations applied to the cast to signed int of an address, since the compiler may place variables in memory at will.